-Studies have not looked at whether using estazolam could make it harder to get pregnant.
+It is not known if estazolam can make it harder to get pregnant.

-Does taking estazolam increase the chance for miscarriage?
+Does taking estazolam increase the chance of miscarriage?

-Miscarriage can occur in any pregnancy.
-Studies have not been done to see if estazolam could increase the chance for a miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Studies have not been done to see if estazolam increases the chance of miscarriage.

-Does taking estazolam increase the chance of having a baby with a birth defect?
+Does taking estazolam increase the chance of birth defects?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-Studies have not been done to see if estazolam could increase the chance for birth defects.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Studies have not been done to see if estazolam increases the chance of birth defects.

-Will taking estazolam during pregnancy affect my baby’s behavior or cause learning problems?
+Does taking estazolam in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if estazolam use in pregnancy could increase the chance for behavior changes or learning difficulties.
+Studies have not been done to see if estazolam can cause behavior or learning issues for the child.

-If a man takes estazolam, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male takes estazolam, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?